 We follow the nice and more in depth discussion of the modern formulation of the second law, given in the awesome paper by Kate Jeffery, Robert Pollack and Carlo Rovelli.

 An elegant way to formulate the second law is due to Boltzmann.
-He defined entropy as the number of microscopic arrangements of the constituents of a system, i.e. the individual atoms and molecules, that are consistent with a given state of observed macroscopic variables.
+He defined the entropy of a macroscopic state of a closed system as the number of microscopic arrangements of the constituents of this system, i.e. the individual atoms and molecules, that are consistent with a given set of values of the observed macroscopic variables, which define the macroscopic state.
 So the entropy of a macroscopic state is defined as

-Here is the Boltzmann constant and $W(m)$ is the volume (or the count) of all microscopic states which are compatible with the values of the macroscopic state variables characterizing .
+Here is the Boltzmann constant and is the volume (or the count) of all microscopic states which are compatible with the values of the macroscopic state variables characterising .

 Think of a very simple, closed system with only two macroscopic states, and .
 Imagine the microscopic phase space could be sketched in two dimensions like this:

 The different shades of grey depict the phase space volumes that correspond to the values of the macroscopic state variables, which define the two states and .
 If the system is initialised in state , but if there is no constraint on the macroscopic variables forcing the system to stay in this state, the microscopic states will just start to explore the phase space, performing a random walk.
 Finally, after a certain time (which depends on the actual details of the microscopic dynamics) the system will settle in its thermodynamic equilibrium, in which the probability of finding the system in any accessible microscopic state will be uniform.
 Thus, as there are many more microscopic states equating to macroscopic state than to macroscopic state , one will find the system almost surely in macroscopic state .